Branching

 To enable impersonation, you'll need to assign positions (which act as a link between players and personas).

-To find out more about impersonation and assigning positions, visit the page below:
+To find out more about impersonation and assigning positions, visit the pages below:

 Responsive design simulates a "choose-your-own-adventure" story, which is highly engaging for players.